-(Emphasis added)

-- 81. This statement was materially false and misleading at the time that it was made because Cummins was producing engines for the RAM 2500 and 3500 trucks with unlawful emissions control devices.
-As such, Cummins overstated its commitment to environmental compliance. - 82.
-On May 2, 2023, August 3, 2023, and November 2, 2023 the Company filed with the SEC its quarterly reports on Form 10-Q for the periods ending March 31, 2023 (the "1Q23 Report"), June 30, 2023 (the "2Q23 Report") and September 30, 2023 (the "3Q23 Report").
-Attached to the 1Q23, 2Q23 and 3Q23 Reports were certifications pursuant to SOX signed by Defendants Rumsey and Smith attesting to the accuracy of financial reporting, the disclosure of any material changes to the Company's internal control over financial reporting and the disclosure of all fraud. - 83.
-The 1Q23, 2Q23 and 3Q23 Reports contained a substantially similar risk disclosure to the one discussed in paragraph 74. - 84.
-The statement referenced in paragraph 74 was accordingly materially false and misleading for the same reason discussed in paragraph 75. - 85.
-The statements contained in ¶ 20, 21, 23, 25, 26, 28, 29, 31, 33, 35, 37, 39, 40, 42, 43, 45, 47, 49, 51, 52, 54, 56, 57, 59, 61, 63, 65, 66, 68, 69, 71, 73, 74, 76, 78, and 80 were materially false and/or misleading because they misrepresented and failed to disclose the following adverse facts pertaining to the Company's business, operations and prospects, which were known to Defendants or recklessly disregarded by them.
-Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (1) Contrary to its post-April 2019 Announcement assurances about its commitment to compliance, Cummins continued to produce engines with unlawful emission defeating devices from 2019 to 2023; (2) accordingly, Cummins understated its legal and regulatory risk, and overstated its commitment to environmental protection; and (3) as a result,

-Defendants' statements about its business, operations, and prospects, were materially false and misleading and/or lacked a reasonable basis at all relevant times.
+80. This statement was materially false and misleading because at the time that it was made, Cummins was producing engines for the RAM 2500 and 3500 trucks with unlawful emissions control devices.
+As such, Cummins overstated its commitment to environmental compliance.

+81. On May 2, 2023, August 3, 2023, and November 2, 2023 the Company filed with the SEC its quarterly reports on Form 10-Q for the periods ending March 31, 2023 (the "1Q23

+Report"), June 30, 2023 (the "2Q23 Report") and September 30, 2023 (the "3Q23 Report").

+Attached to the 1Q23, 2Q23 and 3Q23 Reports were certifications pursuant to SOX signed by Defendants Rumsey and Smith attesting to the accuracy of financial reporting, the disclosure of any material changes to the Company's internal control over financial reporting and the disclosure of all fraud.

+82. The 1Q23, 2Q23 and 3Q23 Reports contained a substantially similar risk disclosure to the one discussed in paragraph 61.

+83. The statement referenced in paragraph 66 was accordingly materially false and misleading for the same reason discussed in paragraph 62.

+84. The statements contained in ¶¶ were materially false and/or misleading because they misrepresented and failed to disclose the following adverse facts pertaining to the Company's business, operations and prospects, which were known to Defendants or recklessly disregarded by them.
+Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (1) Contrary to its public assurances after the April 2019 Announcement about its commitment to compliance, Cummins continued to produce engines with unlawful emission defeating controls from 2019 to 2023; (2) Accordingly, Cummins understated its legal and regulatory risk, and overstated its commitment to environmental protection; and (3) as a result, Defendants' statements about its business, operations, and prospects, were materially false and misleading and/or lacked a reasonable basis at all relevant times.